 Paragraph 2.2.2., amend to read:

 "2.2.2.
-Vehicle features which significantly influence the performances of the Electronic Stability Control system;"
+Vehicle features which significantly influence the performances of the Electronic Stability Control system (e.g. maximum mass, centre of gravity position, track width, distance between axles, tyres dimension and the design of the braking system);"

 Paragraph 2.2.3., amend to read:

 "2.2.3.
-The type and design of the Electronic Stability Control system."
+The design of the Electronic Stability Control system."

 Paragraph 4.2., amend to read:

 "4.2.
 An approval number shall be assigned to each type approved, its first two digits shall indicate the series of amendments incorporating the most recent major technical amendments made to the regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to the same vehicle type equipped with another type of [braking equipment] or ESC system, or to another vehicle type."
+The same Contracting Party shall not assign the same number to another vehicle type with regard to electronic stability control."

 Annex X